manvinderjit/2023-TOP-Project-Inventory-Application/README.md

 3. Click on the `Add Promo` button.
 A success message will show if the promo is created successfully.
 In case of errors, take appropriate action.
 4. Click on the `Back to All Promos` button to return to the `Promos` page.
 The newly created Promo should be in the list.
 5. If you go to the home page of the [Shopping Cart App](https://2023-top-project-shopping-cart.pages.dev/) and the new Promo  should be listed.

 #### Editing a Promo
+1. To edit a Promo, go to the `Manage Promos` page by clicking on the `Promo` tab in the navigation.
+2. From there, click on the respective `Edit` button for the promo you want to edit.
+It will open the `Edit Details` page for that promo.
+3. Here, edit all the promo details as required.
+4. Finally, click on the `Update Promo` button to update the promo.

+#### Editing a Promo Image
+1. To edit a Promo, go to the `Manage Promos` page by clicking on the `Promo` tab in the navigation.
+2. From there, click on the respective `Edit` button for the promo you want to edit.
+It will open the `Edit Details` page for that promo.
+3. On this page click on the `Change Image: <Promo Name>` button.
+It will open the `Edit Promo Image` page.
+4. Upload the new promo image and then click on `Update Promo Image` button.
+The promo image will be updated.

+#### Deleting a Promo
+1. To edit a Promo, go to the `Manage Promos` page by clicking on the `Promo` tab in the navigation.
+2. From there, click on the respective `Delete` button for the promo you want to delete.
+It will open the `Delete Promo` page for that promo.
+3. Confirm deletion by click on the `Delete <Promo Name>` button.
+4. Upon successfully deletion, it will redirect to the `Manage Promos` page.

 ### 5.2.f.
 User Actions: CRUD Operations - Orders <hr/>
 This `Inventory App` allows `Employees` to manage the `Orders` placed by `Customers` on the `Shopping App`.
 They can change the `Orders Status` based on its fulfillment status(Processing, Ready for Shipping, Shipped, or Delivered).